-Organic electron-transport materials (ETMs) and hole-transport materials (HTMs) are widely used in OLEDs and perovskite solar cells, and both materials are required to have a high thermal stability.
-Realizing accurate T_g and T_d prediction of organic ETMs and HTMs prior to experimental synthesis will be useful for the development of ETMs and HTMs with expected properties.
-Therefore, to verify the practicality of this study's models, the models were used for T_g prediction of 40 organic ETMs and HTMs and T_d prediction of 40 organic ETMs and HTMs used in OLEDs and solar cells.59-87 More detailed information on these organic ETMs and HTMs can be found in Table S9 and Table S10.
+Organic electron-transport materials (ETMs) and hole-transport materials (HTMs) are widely used in OLEDs and perovskite solar cells (PSCs), mainly for the electron transport layer or hole transport layer of OLED and PSCs devices.
+Because electron transport layer and hole transport should be thermally stable to improve the overall lifetime of devices, both materials require high thermal stability.
+Realizing accurate $T_g$ and $T_d$ prediction of organic ETMs and HTMs prior to experimental synthesis will be useful for the development of ETMs and HTMs with expected properties.
+Therefore, to verify the practicality of this study's models, the models were used for $T_g$ prediction of 40 organic ETMs and HTMs and $T_d$ prediction of 40 organic ETMs and HTMs used in OLEDs and perovskite solar cells.58-86 More detailed information on these organic ETMs and HTMs can be found in Table S9 and Table S10.
 These compounds were not included in the original dataset.

-A plot of predicted vs. experimental T_g values for 40 organic ETMs and HTMs is shown in Fig. 7a.
-A reasonable agreement exists between the predicted and experimental T_g values.
-The R2, MAE, and RMSE of the T_g predictions are 0.76, 14.39 K, and 16.18 K. Fig. 7b shows a plot of predicted vs. experimental T_d values for 40 organic ETMs and HTMs.
-The predicted and experimental T_d values also show reasonable agreement.
-The R2, MAE, and RMSE of the T_d predictions are 0.71, 17.27 K, and 21.26 K. These results show that the optimal models can give satisifactory accuracy for the prediction of T_g and T_d of small-molecule organic ETMs and HTMs.
+A plot of predicted vs. experimental $T_g$ values for 40 organic ETMs and HTMs is shown in Fig. 7a.
+A reasonable agreement exists between the predicted and experimental $T_g$ values.
+The R, MAE, and RMSE of the $T_g$ predictions are 0.76, 14.39 K, and 16.18 K. Fig. 7b shows a plot of predicted vs. experimental $T_d$ values for 40 organic ETMs and HTMs.
+The predicted and experimental $T_d$ values also show reasonable agreement.
+The R, MAE, and RMSE of the $T_d$ predictions are 0.71, 17.27 K, and 21.26 K. These results show that the optimal models can give satisifactory accuracy for the prediction of $T_g$ and $T_d$ of small-molecule organic ETMs and HTMs.
 In the future, other machine learning models (such as an electron mobility prediction model) could be combined with these models for the high-throughput screening of small-molecule organic functional materials with expected properties.

-Fig. 7 Predicted vs. experimental (a) T_g and (b) T_d values for 40 organic electron-transport materials and hole-transport materials used in OLEDs and perovskite solar cells.
+Fig. 7 Predicted vs. experimental (a) $T_g$ and (b) $T_d$ values for 40 organic electron-transport materials and hole-transport materials used in OLEDs and perovskite solar cells.